theod07/recommend-a-graham/README.md

 It can be hard to find relevant content on Instagram.
 Sure, we could search for `#hashtags`, but that requires that we know what we're looking for before hand.
 And even if we did, we'd only get back images that have been tagged.

 What if we could use information in the photos instead?
 For example let's say you're interested in dogs.
 Patriotic, fourth-of-july dogs.
-Here's an something you might enjoy.
+Here's something you might enjoy.

 Or maybe you enjoy cinematic, aerial views of San Francisco.
 This would be perfect for you.
 This is the type of content-based recommendation that I'm aiming to do.